vberkoz/vberkoz/src/blog/mastering-tanstack-query.md

 3.  **`data`**: Holds the fetched posts once the request is successful.
 4.  **`queryKey: ['posts']`**: This is crucial.
 It acts as a unique identifier for the query.
 TanStack Query uses it to cache the data.
 If another component anywhere in your app calls `useQuery` with the same key, it will get the cached data immediately.
 No extra network request\! 🤯

-### **The Power of `useQuery` Hooks** ⚡
+### Dependent Queries: Fetching Data in Sequence 🔗

 The beauty of `useQuery` goes far beyond a simple fetch.
 Let's look at more advanced scenarios.

-### **Dependent Queries: Fetching Data in Sequence** 🔗

 What if you need to fetch a user's details and then, based on that user's ID, fetch their specific projects?
 This is a common pattern.

 ```jsx
 // src/components/UserProfile.jsx